Jake0826/kalshi-binary-option-pricing/README.md

 ![Sample Analysis](sample.png)

 This repository contains code and data for analyzing and pricing binary options on the S&P 500 closing price using Kalshi's prediction market.
-I developed a model capable of predicting option pricing with an R-squared value consistently above 0.8.
+I developed a Black–Scholes inspired model capable of predicting option pricing with an R-squared value consistently above 0.8.

 ## Research Summary